redmaner/go-nimiq-rpc/README.md

 ### How to use this library?
 This library is fully Go module compatible.
 See the full documentation on [GoDoc](https://godoc.org/github.com/redmaner/go-nimiq-rpc)<br>
-For examples, see the example folder of this repository.

 ### Contributing
 Questions or issues can be filled in the issue tracker.